StatisticsHealthEconomics/blendR/cran-comments.md

 * This is a first release.

-* survHEhmc is not available on CRAN and so is not listed as a dependency in the DESCRIPTION file.
+* survHEhmc is not available on CRAN and so is Suggested.
 It is loaded conditionally in the vignettes.